cloudcommunity/Cloud-Free-Tier-Comparison/README.md

 ### Always Free

 - Compute VM: 0.25 vCPU, 1 GB RAM (only on us-west1, us-central1 and us-east1)
   - 30 GB of standard persistent disk
   - 1 GB of network egress (except China and Australia)
+- BigQuery (SQL): 1 TB of querying per month and 10 GB of storage each month
+- Cloud Storage: 5 GB-months of regional storage (US regions only) per month

 ## 4. Oracle Cloud